 To copy an invite link to your clipboard, click on the little clipboard icon next to the HTML for the invite link.
 You should see a notification pop up on your screen confirming that the link was copied.

 To delete an invite link, click the X to the right of the invite link.
-Deleting the invite link will deactivate it, and anyone who attempts to use the old link will not be able to use the old link to get access the workspace.
+Deleting the invite link will deactivate it, and anyone who attempts to use the old link will not be able to access the workspace.